-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Bolton, Connecticut, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Town of Bolton, Connecticut's basic financial statements, and have issued our report thereon dated March 14, 2022, which contained unmodified opinions on the governmental activities and each major fund.
+We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Town of Bolton, Connecticut and the related notes to the financial statements, which collectively comprise the Town of Bolton, Connecticut's basic financial statements as of and for the year ended June 30, 2022, and have issued our report thereon dated January 25, 2023, which contained unmodified opinions on the governmental activities and each major fund.
+A qualified opinion was issued on the aggregate remaining fund information financial statements of the Town of Bolton, Connecticut as it relates to the accounting for internal service fund activities.
 An adverse opinion was issued on the discretely presented component unit financial statements of the Town of Bolton, Connecticut as it relates to the government-wide financial statement exclusion of the financial information of an entity determined to be a component unit.
-A qualified opinion was also issued on the aggregate remaining fund information financial statements of the Town of Bolton, Connecticut as it relates to the accounting for internal service fund activities.
 These modified opinions are described in more detail in the Independent Auditors' Report which can be found on pages 1 through 3 of the financial statements.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
-The accompanying schedule of expenditures of state financial assistance is presented for purposes of additional analysis as required by the State Single Audit Act, and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of state financial assistance is fairly stated in all material respects in relation to the basic financial statements as a whole.
+Our audit was performed for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying schedule of expenditures of state financial assistance is presented for purposes of additional analysis as required by the State Single Audit Act and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of state financial assistance is fairly stated in all material respects in relation to the financial statements as a whole.